nhoening/StoSim/doc/tut/sub.rst

 We can also give each simulation an own name and name a new maintainer for each subsimulation.

-Here is the configuration (figures left out for now) in sim1.conf:
+Here is the configuration (figures left out for now) in ``sim1.conf``:

 .. literalinclude:: ../../examples/subsim/sim1.conf
     :lines: 1-8

-And here is sim2.conf:
+And here is ``sim2.conf``:

 .. literalinclude:: ../../examples/subsim/sim2.conf
     :lines: 1-9

 To make it clear: It does not appear any different to your executable if a parameter setting is defined in one configuration file or the other.
-If you specified a comma-separated list of options in nicessa.conf or in a subnicessa.config, your executable code will get one config-file with all parameters available in the ``params`` section (the configuration file for each setting is also put into the subfolder in the ``data`` dir).
+If you specified a comma-separated list of parameter values in ``nicessa.conf`` or in a sub-simulation config file, your executable code will get one config file with all parameters available in the ``params`` section (the configuration file for each setting is also put into the subfolder in the ``data`` dir).
-You only need to know that settings in the nicessa.configuration files overwrite the general settings in the main configuration file.
+You only need to know that settings in the sub-simulation config files (here: ``sim1.conf`` and ``sim2.conf``) overwrite the general settings in the main configuration file (``nicessa.conf``).

-This is where I think Nicessa makes your life easier :)
+This is one of the ways in which I believe Nicessa makes your life easier :)

 Running